By

 What is a bar chart: definition and technical characteristics

-A bar chart represents data in bar form.
+A bar chart represents data in the form of bars.
 The heights of the bars are proportional to the values represented.
-This graphical tool compares discrete categories.
+This graphical tool compares discrete categories with each other.

 The technical structure comprises two main axes.
 The horizontal axis indicates the categories being compared.
 The vertical axis represents a measured value.
 Each bar has a uniform width to facilitate reading.

-The characteristics of the sticks follow precise rules:
+The characteristics of the sticks follow specific rules:

 • Qualitative variables (brands, countries, products)

-• Discrete quantitative variables (number of sales, headcount)
+• Discrete quantitative variables (number of sales, number of employees)

 • Time categories (months, years, quarters)